syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Template column in child grid

-A template column in a child grid within the Syncfusion ASP.NET MVC Grid component is valuable when you want to customize the appearance and functionality of specific columns in the child grid.
+A template column in a child grid within the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component is valuable when you want to customize the appearance and functionality of specific columns in the child grid.
 It is useful for incorporating interactive elements, custom formatting, or complex data representation within specific columns of the child grid.

 To achieve this, you can utilize the `Template` property of a column to display a custom element instead of a field value in the Grid.